Why visit Johannesburg

 I have stayed in many hostels before and it is really difficult to find a hostel like this.
 Also it is really tough to find such welcoming and heart-warming staff.
 By offering a free activity every day the hostel, ensures that travelers easily mingle with other guests.

 Once in Joburg offers 4 bed sleepers and private rooms – each with an en-suite bathroom.
 Every private room comes with air conditioning, safe, flatscreen and a tea/coffee Station.

 Breakfast is provided by the in-house restaurant and bar, “The Immigrant”, and is included in the rate, as well as, free underground parking.
-I went there for visiting my friends and checking out the place.
-We were cooking South African dishes, playing beer-pong and ended up going out almost every day with the Once in Joburg staff, thus making the hostel a definite place to stay.
+I went there to visit my friends and checking out the place.
+We cooked South African dishes, played beer-pong and ended up going out almost every night with the hostel staff, thus making the hostel a definite place to stay.

 The local and cheapest way (average rate R10) of getting around in Johannesburg are the mini-bus taxis.
 These taxis are a 12-seater and it goes through town in different directions.

-Be careful!
-Mini-bus drivers follow their own road rules; they stop wherever and whenever they choose, do not indicate and travel at whatever speed suits them.
+- Be careful when you drive your own car and drive next to a mini-bus driver.
+They follow their own road rules; they stop wherever and whenever they choose, do not indicate and travel at whatever speed suits them.

 The quickest, safest and most convenient way of getting around in Johannesburg is Uber.
 Uber?
 What?
 For those who have never heard of Uber before – especially Germans as we don’t have Uber in Germany – you can compare it with a cab that you order with an app on your phone.

 Download the uber app.

 If you have never used uber before add this promo code: p7smqp44ue under payment and you gonna get a discount up to R 50 for your first ride.

 - When choosing your pick-up location always make sure that you choose a location like a specific hotel, bar, restaurant or shopping centre (most of the time the pin location is inaccurate).